razermackham/ZALiA/README.md

 4. In **GameMaker:Studio** > In the assets tree > In the **Scripts** folder > In the **game_object** folder > In the **goa** folder > Open the **GameObjectA_init** script > Find the comment `// UNCOMMENT WHICH SKINS YOU WILL USE HERE` > Uncomment which skins you're going to use.

 # Alternate Audio Sets
-The largest files are audio, and there are 9 extra audio sets added by the community and HoverBat.
+The largest files are audio, and there are 9 extra audio sets added by the community.
 Because this can slow down development time, I have removed most of them until a new release.

 When it's time to release the project, or if you would like to include any of the extra audio sets during development:
 1. Download [**files_for_importing_community_audio**](https://drive.google.com/file/d/1AZmX07ezTJl5BPfcL2bHYheAR5X0dsNW/view?usp=sharing) folder and unzip.
 It contains all the .gmx files of the extra audio sets and the .mp3/.wav files that go with them.